AnalyticsAutomated/analytics_automated/README.md

 The other principal benefit of this system is to reduce technology lock-in.
 Statistical modelling and Data Science expertise is now spread across a wide range of technologies (Hadoop, SAS, R and more) and such technological proliferation shows no sign of slowing down.
-Picking the a single modeling technology greatly reduces the pool of possible employees for your organisation and backing the "wrong horse" means if you have to change it can be very costly in terms of time, staffing and money.
+Picking a single modeling technology greatly reduces the pool of possible employees for your organisation and backing the "wrong horse" means if you have to change it can be very costly in terms of time, staffing and money.